 What is it?

-Milorganite fertilizer is one of the oldest branded fertilizers on the market today.
-It is composed of heat-dried microbes that have digested the organic matter in wastewater.
+Milorganite is one of the oldest branded fertilizers on the market.
+It’s composed of heat-dried microbes that have digested the organic matter in wastewater.
 Milorganite is manufactured by the Milwaukee Metropolitan Sewerage District.
 The District captures wastewater from the metropolitan Milwaukee area, including local industries such as MillerCoors.
-This water is then treated with microbes to digest nutrients that are found in it, and cleaned water is returned to Lake Michigan.
-The resulting microbes are then dried, becoming Milorganite fertilizers.
-The Milorganite program is one of the world’s largest recycling efforts.

-Wastewater enters the Jones Island water reclamation facility, where all solid materials such as sand, boards, shop rags, etc. are removed.
-Microbes are added to the leftover water during the activation process, which serves the same purpose as adding yeast to bread.
-Oxygen is pumped in to create an ideal environment and the microbes digest the nutrients in the water.
+Wastewater enters the Jones Island water reclamation facility where all solid materials such as sand, boards, shop rags, plastic and debris are first removed.
+Microbes are added to the water—the activation process—and oxygen is bubbled through the water to create the ideal environment for the microbes to digest the nutrients in the water.

 The microbes die after they consume all of the nutrients.
 Binding agents are added to the water causing the microbes to clump together and settle to the bottom of the undisturbed water in sedimentation tanks.
 After everything has settled the cleaned water is returned to Lake Michigan and the microbe clumps are sent on for dewatering and drying.

 Moisture is first squeezed out of the clumps using belt presses resulting in something similar to wet cardboard.
 The semi-solid material moves on to one of 12 rotary kiln driers heated to 900–1200 ⁰F.
 The extreme heat kills pathogens.